nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 Clinical input will be required and the level of input may vary per practice.
 Please bear in mind that the Lead clinician will be responsible for signing off the data checking phase.

-The Target Supplier should assist the practice on the first day of Phase 1 Initial data checking.
+The new supplier (target) should assist the practice on the first day of Phase 1 Initial data checking.

 {%- capture lesson_learnt_2 -%}
 __Lesson learnt__ - You will need to block out time and dedicated staff to complete the data checking activity as any delays in completing this phase will impact the Go Live date.{%- endcapture -%}